-The proposal is to construct a two-story 3-bedroom single-family dwelling with a basement.
+The proposal is to construct a two-story 3-bedroom single-family dwelling with a basement, on one of the northern parcel (AFN 028-232-16).
 Access would be from a driveway, which extends from the edge of the existing paved roadway (23rd Avenue) to the south end of the property to a hammerhead fire department turn-around.
-All utilities would be installed underground and would extend from the existing improved roadway to the property (within the 23rd Avenue ROW).
+All utilities would be installed underground and would extend from the existing improved roadway to the property (with the 23rd Avenue ROW).